ServiceWeaver/weaver/CONTRIBUTING.md

    (typically using an interactive rebase).

-   If you picked up new changes or made any changes, push your branch again to github. as described in step 7.
+   If you picked up new changes or made any changes, push your branch again to github, as described in step 7.

 9. Ask somebody who has permissions (or do it yourself if you have permissions) to merge your branch into the main branch